 - Screws are the ideal fastener to build a fence.
-Double hot-dipped galvanized screws can be used; however, Brown Ceramic coated zinc screws look best and work well in dry climates.
+Double hot-dipped galvanized screws can be used; however, Brown Ceramic coated screws look best and work well in our dry climate.

 - Screws must be long enough to penetrate 1” (25mm) into support members.
 Penetration of minimum 1¼” (32mm) is required for structural components.

 - Use metal posts whenever you are choosing to cast your posts in concrete.
 This will extend their service life.
-Reduce risk of frost heave by keeping concrete a few inches below grade.
+Reduce risk of frost heave by placing posts at a depth 0f 3′ or more and keeping the concrete a few inches below grade.

 - Metal posts can be clad (encased) in wood for appearance.